KMNitesh05/CP2K_to_DEEPMDKIT/README.md

 Enter the value for Z: 19.00
 ```

-2. To obtain the box.raw file -
+2. To obtain the coord.raw file -